LearnOhmly/ohmly-projects/arduino-defense-system/README.md

 # Arduino Defense System

-Source code for the Arduino Defense System tutorial on [Ohmly](https://learnohmly.com).

 ## Overview
 This project uses an Arduino, ultrasonic sensor, and other electrical components to create a defense-style turret that detects and reacts to objects within range.